vanjac/three/README.md

 On the screen you will see:
 - A framerate count in the top left corner
-- A status bar on the bottom.
-See below.
+- A status bar on the bottom (see below)
 - Mini-axes in the bottom right corner.
 These show the direction you are currently looking, even when the real axes aren't visible.
 Red is X, green is Y, and blue is Z.

 When you select an object some more indicators will appear: